 More than 100 years ago, W.K.
 Kellogg founded his company through his belief in nutrition and dedication to well-being.
 Motivated by a passion for people, quality and innovation, he created the first-ever breakfast cereal and then shaped an entire industry.
 Kellogg soon became a household name; his signature, a trusted mark.

 The Kellogg’s factory in Manchester has been making cereals since 1938, including popular brands such as Corn Flakes, Coco Pops, Rice Krispies and Crunchy Nut.

-Our innovative proposal set out plans to increase recycling, improve efficiencies and reduce the overall costs associated with the waste generated on-site.
-B&M’s sustainable solution had to meet all of the specific requirements of the 24/7 high production site that operated 24 hours a day.
+An innovative proposal set out B&M’s plans to increase recycling, improve efficiencies and reduce the overall costs associated with managing the waste generated on a high production site that operated 24 hours a day.

-The Total Waste Management project sees B&M manage two on-site waste operatives Monday to Saturday who handle all waste and recyclate before it leaves the premises.
+The total waste management project includes the management of two on-site waste operatives who work Monday to Saturday handling all the waste and recyclate before it leaves the premises.

-The on-site waste operatives are required to carry out a streamlined process of collecting recycling containers from around the factory, bringing them to the recycling area for processing.
-The empty containers are then taken back to the relevant locations to ensure there is always something available for Kellogg’s staff to decant their waste into, ensuring there is no downtime and they can continue their duties efficiently.
+The on-site waste operatives carry out a streamlined process of collecting recycling containers from around the site, bringing them to a central recycling area for processing.
+The empty containers are then returned to ensure there are always containers available for Kellogg’s staff to decant their waste into.